BiologicalRecordsCentre/brc-atlas/README.md

 There are also a number of [working examples](https://biologicalrecordscentre.github.io/brc-atlas/docs/).

 ## Notes for developers
+### Installing to development environment
+This project is configured as a *Node* project.
+To install and run it in a local development environment you will first need to install [Node and the Node Package Manager (npm)](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs) on your computer.
+Then clone the repository from GitHub and in the root project folder run `npm install`.
+That will install all the Node package dependencies into a folder called 'node_modules'.
+Note that this large folder should not be committed to the repository - hece a line in the root `.gitignore` folder to exclude it.
 ### Assets
 There are a number of geojson files in the `assets` folder.
 These are loaded by the code when needed.
 In the development environment, it will often be the case that these assets need to be loaded from the local environment but in the live environment, they need to be loaded from the CDN.
 You can edit the code in `src/constants.hs` & `src_e/e_constants.js`, as indicated by inline comments, to make sure the assets are being loaded correctly.
 ### Documentation